On non-orientable surfaces in 4-manifolds: Introduction

 Quinn \cite{quinn} and Perron \cite{perron1,perron2} show that topologically isotopic surfaces in simply-connected $4$-manifolds become isotopic after sufficiently many external stabilizations.
-Auckly, Kim, Melvin and Ruberman proved that \emph{just one} external stabilization was enough for ordinary topologically isotopic orientable surfaces \cite{AKMRS}.
+Auckly, Kim, Melvin, Ruberman, and Schwartz proved that \emph{just one} external stabilization was enough for ordinary topologically isotopic orientable surfaces \cite{AKMRS}.
 A second consequence of the splitting theorem is a non-orientable version of this ``one is enough" theorem.

-\begin{theorem} Let $S_1$ and $S_2$ be regularly homotopic (possibly non-orientable), embedded surfaces in a $4$-manifold $X$, each with simply-connected complement.
-If the homology class $[S_1]=[S_2]$ in $H_2(X; \Z_2)$ is ordinary, then $S_1$ is isotopic to $S_2$ in $X\# (S^2\times S^2)$.
+\begin{theorem} Let $S_0$ and $S_1$ be regularly homotopic (possibly non-orientable), embedded surfaces in an orientable $4$-manifold $X$, each with simply-connected complement.
+If the homology class $[S_0]=[S_1]$ is ordinary, then $S_0$ is isotopic to $S_1$ in $X\# (S^2\times S^2)$.
 If the homology class is characteristic, then the surfaces are isotopic in $X\# (S^2\tilde\times S^2)$. \end{theorem}

+We note that by Theorem~\ref{l:Gaba} below homotopic embeddings of a closed connected orientable surface into an orientable 4-manifold are always regularly homotopic.
+If the surface is non-orientable, then homotopic embeddings are regularly homotopic provided that the normal Euler numbers of the embeddings agree, see Theorem~\ref{l:Gaba}.